khaors/geocompr/main.md

 Therefore, we introduced spatial CV, which reduces the bias introduced by spatial autocorrelation.
 The **mlr** package makes it easy to use (spatial) resampling techniques with many other statistical learning techniques including, of course, linear regression, but also semi-parametric models (e.g., generalized additive models) and machine learning techniques such as random forests, support vector machines or boosted regression trees [@bischl_mlr:_2016;@schratz_performance_nodate].
 Machine learning algorithms often require the tuning of so-called hyperparameters.
-This should be done using a nested (spatial) cross-validation approach [@schratz_performance_nodate], a topic we will explore in more detail in Chapter \@ref(eco).
-As a preview, this requires the fitting of tens of thousands of additional models, and is therefore computationally more demanding.
 Naturally, computation time additionally increases with the size of the input data.
-To reduce computing time, **mlr** makes parallelization easy through various supported methods (see Chapter \@ref(eco)).
+To reduce computing time, **mlr** makes parallelization easy through various supported methods.

 Finally, for more details please check out also the fantastic **mlr** online documentation: